Color theory is both the science and art of using color.

 We use social media every day, and the use of new networks and tactics for marketing is only going to grow.
 You need the right social media strategy.

-Many people will look at your social media and decide almost right away if they want to stick around.
+Many people will look at your social media and decide immediately if they want to stick around.
 These seemingly trivial details play a major role in influencing first impressions.

 On the other hand, warm colors have been known to trigger a range of emotions, from anger and hostility to comfort and warmth.